mslinn/play-authenticated/README.md

 and [HtmlForm](https://github.com/mslinn/html-form-scala)'s HTML5 widgets for Bootstrap.

 It would be a lot of work to turn this into a library.
-Instead, I will incorporate this code into a larger project as a subproject, and modify as required.
+Instead, you could incorporate this code into a larger project as a subproject, and modify as required.

 ## Using Authentication-Aware Actions